paulvarache/restify-paginate/README.md

 The `first` and `prev` keys are not added since the page asked is the first one.

+Depending on how you are retrieving your data, it may be the case, that you'll need to do another query to get total count of items.
+For huge data sets, this could have an significant performance impact.
+If that is the case, and you don't necessarily need the `last` page, you can call the `getLinks()` method without a param.
+This will only generate the first, next and previous links.

 ## Options

 You can change this module behavior through some options by giving them to the paginate module.